-After lunch, we hiked the four-mile loop trail into Kailauea Iki crater, hard rock now but a fiery fountain when it erupted in 19 safe but strange, knowing that hot magma was deep underneath.
+After lunch, we hiked the four-mile loop trail into Kailauea Iki crater, hard rock now but a fiery fountain when it erupted in 1959.
+Walking along the crater floor was safe but strange, knowing that hot magma was deep underneath.

 As darkness fell, we lagged, thinking of dinner.
-But Berner wouldn't quit until we'd seen the science exhibits in the Jagger Mus rim where everyone gathers to watch the smoke and steam rise from the boiling lava in Halema'uma'u Crater.
+But Berner wouldn't quit until we'd seen the science exhibits in the Jagger Museum and found the sweet spot on the rim where everyone gathers to watch the smoke and steam rise from the boiling lava in Halema'uma'u Crater.

 But the story of Hilo's least known drama, "Bloody Monday," was still to come.
-After the first Christian missionaries converted who didn't die of measles, married them and raised families, amassed huge sugar cane plantations and imported Chinese and things went awry.
+After the first Christian missionaries converted the Hawaiians, they educated the few who didn't die of measles, married them and raised families, amassed huge sugar cane plantations and imported Chinese and Japanese to work the fields.
+Then things went awry.